Children's books that inspire, teach, entertain and engage

 INTO THE A, B, SEA, Deborah's ocean alphabet book, has sold nearly a quarter million copies and was named to the New York Public Library 100 Titles for Reading and Sharing.
 Her humor-filled

 THE TWELVE DAYS OF KINDERGARTEN has become a school classic, in softcover too in 2017.

 JIMMY THE JOEY, about a young koala's rescue in Australia, was named to the 2015 Reading is Fundamental/Macy's Multicultural Collection and is a Notable Social Studies Trade Book for Young People.
 The book won the California Reading Association Eureka Honor Award for Nonfiction.

 Deborah is also an internationally published science writer.
 She helped create and directed communications for howtosmile.org, the ALA/AASL-honored, NSF/Oracle-funded STEM activity website based at UC Berkeley.
-For Berkeley's renowned Lawrence Hall of Science, she helped create free STEM activity apps that have been downloaded more than one million times.
+For Berkeley's Lawrence Hall of Science, she helped create free STEM activity apps that have been downloaded more than one million times.
 Deborah also directed communications for Lindsay Wildlife Experience, which includes one of the first wildlife hospitals established in the U.S.

 Born and raised in Philadelphia, Deborah graduated from Cornell University.
-She was a national science writing fellow sponsored by the Council for the Advancement of Science Writing a was a consultant to the Congressional App Challenge.
+She was a national science writing fellow sponsored by the Council for the Advancement of Science Writing and was a consultant to the Congressional App Challenge.
 She lives with her family in Walnut Creek, CA, in the San Francisco Bay area.